skrey/yellow-extensions/features/emojiawesome/README.md

 The following settings can be configured in file `system/settings/system.ini`:

 `EmojiawesomeCdn` = URL of CDN with emoji images
-`EmojiawesomeToolbarButtons` = toolbar buttons shown in the [edit extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit)
+`EmojiawesomeToolbarButtons` = toolbar buttons for the [edit extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit)

 ## Examples